 3. Prepare your Office Building

-In severe weather conditions it is important that your office building can keep running.
-Frozen or burst pipes, and faulty boilers are all major causes for expensive plumbing bills or even worse… structural damage bills!
+In severe weather conditions, it is important that your office building can keep running.
+Frozen or burst pipes and faulty boilers are all major causes of expensive plumbing bills or even worse… structural damage bills!
 Ensure that boilers are regularly serviced, and the building is carefully checked for drafts, leaks and cracks – especially on rooves and around doors and windows.
-If you’re unsure how best to check for these signs then why not get a specialist company to come and give your building a winter health-check.
+If you’re unsure how best to check for these signs then why not get a specialist company to come and give your building a winter health check?

 4. Guard your Technology and Data